kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.submitResultData(resultData, onSuccess, onError)`

-Posts result data back to the JATOS server.
+Posts result data for the currently running component back to the JATOS server.
+Already stored result data for this component will be overwritten.
 It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.
+This function is usually called in the end of a component life cycle shortly before going to the next component (e.g. `jatos.submitResultData(myResultData, jatos.startNextComponent);`.

 * _@param {Object} resultData_ - String to be submitted
 * _@param {optional Function} success_ - Function to be called in case of successful submit